 Brandywine Falls Map

 Brandywine Falls has the Sea to Sky Trail run directly through it, allowing for quite a bit of further hiking and biking.
 The Whistler Bungee Bridge is a great, short hike from the falls.
 Alternatively, you could drive directly to the Bungee Bridge by heading north on the Sea to Sky Highway, towards Whistler and turn right at the big sign for Whistler Bungee on Cal-Cheak Forest Service Road.
 Follow the potholed, gravel road for a couple kilometres to the parking area for the Whistler Bungee Bridge.
-Unlike Brandywine Falls Provincial Park, which is gated 11pm to 7am daily in the summer, and gated all winter, the Bungee Bridge is accessible anytime, year-round unless heavy snow has buried the road.
+Unlike Brandywine Falls Provincial Park, which is gated 11pm to 7am daily in the summer, and gated all winter, Whistler Bungee Bridge is accessible anytime, year-round unless heavy snow has buried the road.

 The Brandywine Falls Trail